 For most of the past decade, I operated like I had something to prove.
 That I'd earned my second chance.
 That the rehabilitation, the surgeries, the deferred scholarship, the years of relearning how to walk — that all of it meant something because of what I built afterward.
 I don't regret any of it.
 But I pushed hard enough, long enough, that I sometimes lost track of what I was actually building toward.

 This spring feels different.
-My brother graudated college and commissioned into the Space Force.
+My brother graduated college and commissioned into the Space Force.
 My sister is in her first year of college in Spain.
 My youngest sister is a junior in high school.
 When I moved back to be closer to family after California, I made a promise to my dad — I'd stay until everyone got to college.
 That promise is almost kept.
-I'm planning to move back to Florida, to my partner, and to finally build a life that is arranged around what I want.

 The routines are what's holding it all together: work, the gym, the Pilates studio, meal prep, video games after dinner, and my Belgian Malinois keeping me honest about the schedule.
 She doesn't negotiate.
 Neither do I, anymore.